Paul Zimmer (internet personality): From Paul Zimmer to Troy Becker

 In the first half of 2019, a photograph from The Heller Approach acting school showing "Troy Becker" began to circulate online, as fans recognized Becker to be Zimmer; Zimmer introduced himself as "Paul Becker" in the video days before his legal name change (see below).
 Later that year, Zimmer – who was then 24 years old – returned to Instagram to announce that he would be handing control of all his social media accounts to an alleged doppelgänger called 'Troy Becker', a 16 (or in some cases 15) year-old whom he described as "a younger, sexier version of me".

 Although Zimmer first tried to claim Becker was Zimmer's younger brother, "Troy Becker" was, in fact, Paul Zimmer.
 Zimmer did little to alter his appearance and persona for Troy Becker, his main alteration being getting rid of his trademark frosted tips hairstyle.
-Zimmer fan Hayley Stewart (Haylo Hayley), who had met Zimmer in person, said that he and Paul Becker were the same person.
+Zimmer fan Hayley Stewart (Haylo Hayley), who had met Zimmer in person, said that he and Troy Becker were the same person.
 Jennifer, the 20-year-old from Ontario, Canada, who had found Zimmer's acting school video, launched the Instagram account @paulzimmerconspiracies, which gained 510 followers.
-In addition, Paul Becker's IMDb page (which lists no acting credits) previously had "Paul Zimmer" as an alternative name for the actor "Troy Becker".
-Zimmer's childhood friend former collaborator Daniel Nodar (Danny Edge on YouTube), who fell out with Zimmer over the scamming controversy, called out "Troy Becker" as a false identity, and said Zimmer had an "inflated ego".
-Danny, who had criticized Zimmer in the past over scamming tactics and sexualized content directed at minors, agreed: his video explanation on the subject put the story into the mainstream.
+In addition, Troy Becker's IMDb page (which lists no acting credits) previously had "Paul Zimmer" as an alternative name.
+Zimmer's childhood friend and former collaborator Daniel Nodar (Danny Edge on YouTube), who fell out with Zimmer over the scamming controversy, called out "Troy Becker" as a false identity, and said Zimmer had an "inflated ego".
+In 2019, YouTube comedian and commentator Danny Gonzalez, who had criticized Zimmer in the past over scamming tactics and sexualized content directed at minors, agreed; his video explanation on the subject put the story into the mainstream.

 Documents later obtained by Insider showed that Zimmer's name was a pseudonym.
-Paul Zimmer's legal name was Paul Josef Gutowski, which was successfully changed through the Superior Court of California in March 19, 2019, "months after Zimmer had crafted the identity of Troy Becker through YouTube videos, Facebook pages, and a website".
+Paul Zimmer's legal name was Paul Josef Gutowski, which was successfully changed through the Superior Court of California on March 19, 2019, "months after Zimmer had crafted the identity of Troy Becker through YouTube videos, Facebook pages, and a website".
 Following this criticism (which focused on the fact that Zimmer was posing as a minor) he later left social media again.

 Having changed his legal name to Troy Becker, he announced in March 2020 on TikTok that he was an actor, and said that "Paul Zimmer" was "a character that I created for social media to entertain and inspire people."
 He elaborated further, saying "I wanted Paul Zimmer to be like, a perfect person, but I found out really quickly that perfection just doesn't exist, so I got super exhausted and depressed trying to be perfect."